Glasgow Warriors: Fans

 Glasgow Warriors fans are collectively known as the Warrior Nation.
 The official supporters club is The XVIth Warrior, founded in 2012.

 Home

-Although the current Scotstoun Stadium capacity has been occasionally been increased to 10,000 for selected matches, from the 2016–17 season the standard capacity at home is now 7351, which regularly sells out.
+Although the current Scotstoun Stadium capacity has occasionally been increased to 10,000 for selected matches, from the 2016–17 season the standard capacity at home is now 7351, which regularly sells out.
 There is now a record number of season ticket holders at the club.

-Such is the demand for tickets at Glasgow, it has been reported that Mark Dodson, chief executive of the Scottish Rugby Union, is in talks with Glasgow City Council about building a bigger stand on the railway side of Scotstoun Stadium.
+Such is the demand for tickets at Glasgow, it had been reported that Mark Dodson, former chief executive of the Scottish Rugby Union, was in talks with Glasgow City Council about building a bigger stand on the railway side of Scotstoun Stadium.

 A quirk of such high demand is seen when you compare the 2015-16 standard capacity at Scotstoun (6800) with Glasgow's seasonal average attendance (6950) The seasonal higher than capacity average was made possible when Scotstoun Stadium became unplayable that winter and home games were switched to the higher capacity grounds of Rugby Park and Murrayfield Stadium.